mylabpcb/myCPU/pages/en/mycpu/introduction.md

 ---
 Welcome to the introductory page of the myCPU project.

-The myCPU is an 8-bit TTL CPU design that is fully modular and built using only discrete logic with common integrated circuits, mostly TTL.
-It features microinstruction level debugging support and is designed on printed circuit boards (PCBs).
+The myCPU is a fully modular **8-bit TTL/CMOS CPU **designed using only discrete logic elements implemented by the most common integrated circuits from the 74xx family over CMOS or TTL technologies.
+The myCPU instruction encode/decode is based on the Microprograming technique and the instruction execution flow is based on Microinstructions.
+The myCPU support debugging at level of an individual microinstruction.
+It was designed on printed circuit boards (PCBs) and it can built using TTL or CMOS technologies because the design is TTL compatible.
 {: style="text-align: justify"}

-The feature of microinstruction level debugging allows you to observe the execution of individual microinstructions and step through each one while viewing the state of all logic devices.
-This provides a detailed view of the instruction execution in real-time.
+The feature of debugging at microinstruction level allows to observe the execution of individual microinstructions and step through each one, viewing the state of all logic components statically.
+Providing a detailed view of the instruction execution flow in real-time.
 {: style="text-align: justify"}

 ### A development and learning Platform
-The myCPU is designed as a learning platform to provide an educational experience in the workings of a CPU, including the logic elements involved in its basic architecture and how various digital logic devices interact in a synchronized way.
+The myCPU is designed as a learning platform to provide an educational experience in the workings of a CPU, including the logic elements involved in its basic architecture and how various digital logic elements interact in a synchronized way.
 {: style="text-align: justify"}

 The myCPU, with its modular design and hardware-level accessibility, also serves as a development platform.
 With the ability to directly access the relationship between hardware and software, users have the opportunity to design their own modules and create their own instruction sets for program writing.
 This is made possible through the Instruction Decoder, a programmable EEProm-based decoder that can be configured with custom microinstructions to define a unique instruction set.